Health Improvement Practitioner

 Make a Real Impact in Your Community – Join Us as a Health Improvement Practitioner!

 Are you a passionate health professional who wants to make a genuine difference in people’s lives?
-We’re looking for Health Improvement Practitioners (HIPs) to join our team working within General Practices across the Wellington, Porirua, Kāpiti and Hutt Valley regions.
-Some remote/virtual work opportunities will also be available.
+We’re looking for a Health Improvement Practitioner (HIP) to join our team working within General Practices across Wellington and Porirua cities.

 This is a highly rewarding, patient-facing role where you’ll support both mental and physical wellbeing, making a real impact for individuals, whānau, and the wider community.